 Step 3: Tell Your Story

 Say you’re having a product launch.
 What’s new about that?
 Every day, thousands of startups launch a new product.
-You need to take an angle that’ll make your press release worthy of people’s time and attention.
+You need to choose an angle that’ll make your press release worthy of people’s time and attention.
 Will your announcement solve any problems or struggles experienced by consumers?
 Does it help you progress toward a goal?
 If you achieved something, is this of any value to readers and consumers?
 What other benefits will they get from it?

-Putting substance to your angle will also help in hooking your readers.
+Adding substance to your angle will also help in hooking your readers.
 They must feel the need to continue reading to get on that hook.
 The hook is what will engage the audience and will lead them to satisfy their curiosity.
 Don’t forget the basics of reporting—the 5W’s (who, what, when, where, why) to make sure the information is of value.

 A killer press release won’t just help you in spreading the word about your startup.
 It can also give way for your company to reach your public relations (PR) goals along the way.
 While you already have the best products or services, you need the boost in PR that only the press can give.